tristanbob/timelad/README.md

 - **Interactive Git History**: Beautiful timeline view of your commit history with visual diffs
 - **Safe Version Restoration**: Travel back to any previous version without losing history
 - **Uncommitted Changes Detection**: See all your uncommitted changes at a glance
-- **AI-Generated Commit Messages**: Intelligent commit message suggestions powered by AI
+- **Auto-Generated Commit Messages**: Intelligent commit message suggestions using conventional commit patterns

 ### Easy Git Management